aaronbloomfield/slp/docs/virtualenv-setup.md

       in the `pip3` command.
 	- The latest version can be found at [https://www.djangoproject.com/](https://www.djangoproject.com/).
+	- If the web server logs give an error such as, "ImproperlyConfigured: Error loading MySQLdb module: this is MySQLdb version (1, 3, 12, 'final', 0), but _mysql is version (1, 3, 7, 'final', 1)." followed by, "Did you install mysqlclient or MySQL-python?", then you need to install an *older* version of mysqlclient -- in this example, 1.3.7.
+So try `pip install mysqlclient==1.3.7`.
 4. Get the virtualenv library directory name.
     - This will be needed in the next step.
 	- If your directory created in step one was `~/venv-django-1.11`,